Agent Vinod (2012 film): Box office

-On its opening day, the movie collected ₹94.1 million at the box office.
-The movie showed less growth during the next two days ultimately grossing around ₹180 million in its first weekend.
+On its opening day, the film collected ₹94.1 million at the box office.
+It showed less growth during the next two days ultimately grossing around ₹180 million in its first weekend.
 Agent Vinod went on to earn a total of ₹368 million during its first week and ₹546 million throughout its run.
-The movie was declared Flop at box office.

 Controversies

 Before release, Agent Vinod ran into trouble when Saif Ali Khan's brawl with businessman Iqbal Meer Sharma was touted as a publicity stunt for the film.
-However, Khan has strongly denied the brawl to be such, and said, "I don't believe in garnering publicity in such a negative manner.
+However, Khan has strongly denied this characterization, and said, "I don't believe in garnering publicity in such a negative manner.
 Rather our posters and promos should create the right kind of buzz".

-Khan was shown black flags while promoting the film in Bhopal, which was triggered due to changes brought into administration of the Pataudi family properties in Middle-East.
+Khan was shown black flags while promoting the film in Bhopal, which was triggered due to changes brought into administration of the Pataudi family properties in the Middle East.

-Iranian band Barobax later sued the film's music director Pritam one week before the release, claiming that he lifted the song, Pyaar Ki Pungi from the former's song, Soosan Khanoom.
-However, two weeks after the film's release, the band publicly apologised to Pritam and stating both the songs were different, withdrew its court-case.
+Iranian band Barobax later sued the film's music director Pritam one week before the release, claiming that he lifted the song "Pyaar Ki Pungi" from the former's song "Soosan Khanoom".
+However, two weeks after the film's release, the band publicly apologised to Pritam and stating both the songs were different, and withdrew its court-case.

-The film was banned in Pakistan as it made references to a section of ISI's involvement in Jihadi groups and terror activities.
+A few days before release, the film was banned by the Central Board of Film Censors of Pakistan for containing various controversial references to the Pakistani spy agency Inter-Services Intelligence.
+The film made references to a section of ISI's involvement in jihadi groups and terror activities.
 To this, Khan responded, "This is a realistic kind of a thriller.
 We have shown that there are some negative elements in Pakistan towards India and their Censor have a problem showing that.
 We have shown a few most-wanted criminals, those that are harboured in Pakistan, which is a known fact.
 May be they have taken offence to that.
 But ultimately we want a RAW agent to win and baddies to lose.
 If they are uncomfortable with that then they should publicise the fact that they are banning Agent Vinod in Pakistan".

 A week after its theatrical release, Agent Vinod again ran into trouble for plagiarism.
 Reports said that the film featured songs from older films, without acquiring prior permission from the producers.
-The songs involved were Aasmaan Pe Hai Khuda from Ramesh Saigal's Phir Subah Hogi (1958), Meri Jaan Maine Kaha from Ramesh Behl's The Train (1970) and Rakamma from Mani Ratnam's Thalapathi (1991).
+The songs involved were "Aasmaan Pe Hai Khuda" from Ramesh Saigal's Phir Subah Hogi (1958), "Meri Jaan Maine Kaha" from Ramesh Behl's The Train (1970) and "Rakamma" from Mani Ratnam's Thalapathi (1991).
 The owners of these songs were not credited in the film.
 Saif Ali Khan however paid for the rights later, and explained this to be a last-minute co-ordination problem.